NLnetLabs/unbound/README-Travis.md

 # Travis Testing

-Unbound 1.11 and above leverage Travis CI to increase coverage of compilers and platforms.
+Unbound 1.10 and above leverage Travis CI to increase coverage of compilers and platforms.
 Compilers include Clang and GCC; while platforms include Android, Linux, and OS X on AMD64, Aarch64, PowerPC and s390x hardware.

 Android is tested on armv7a, aarch64, x86 and x86_64.
 Mips and Mips64 is no longer supported under current NDKs.
 The Android recipes build and install OpenSSL and Expat, and then builds Unbound.
 The testing is tailored for Android NDK-r19 and above, and includes NDK-r20 and NDK-r21.
-Due to Android NDK directory structure, the switch from GCC to Clang, and the tool names, the script will only work with NDK-r19 and above.
-And in the future it will likely break when the Android NDK team changes the directory structure and tools again (it happens every 2 or 3 years).

 The Unbound Travis configuration file `.travis.yml` does not use top-level keys like `os:` and `compiler:` so there is no matrix expansion.
 Instead Unbound specifies the exact job to run under the `jobs:` and `include:` keys.